What is AIS? The Role of Satellite AIS in Digitizing Maritime Supply Chains

 T-AIS is limited in range to around 30 nautical miles from shore.
 This means it cannot track vessels across the open oceans.
 With a view to developing AIS as a more comprehensive global tool for maritime domain awareness, the late 1990s therefore saw some national maritime authorities start to investigate the possibility of managing AIS messages from space.

 One of these was the US Coast Guard (USCG), which approached ORBCOMM in 2001 to discuss the concept of AIS-from-space.
-At the time, ORBCOMM was one of a handful of pioneers in the satellite world focused on developing space-based, communications devoted to commercial machine-to-machine (M2M) applications, versus mainly defence and government usage.
+At the time, ORBCOMM was one of a handful of pioneers in the satellite world focused on developing space-based, communications devoted to commercial machine-to-machine (M2M) applications, versus mainly defense and government usage.

 That opening dialogue was followed by a 2004 USCG contract for ORBCOMM to develop and operationally demonstrate the viability of satellite AIS.